Ensono/Amido.Monorepo.Test-Runner/README.md

-# Amido.Ecommerce.CLI
+# Amido.Monorepo.Package-Consumers-Test-Runner

-**WIP do not use as it is in constant development**
+**WIP do not use as it is in current development**

 ## Overview
-This is a monorepo CLI tool used to run commands if specified directories during the pre-commit process have been changed.
+This is a monorepo CLI tool used to run a set of (mainly test) commands on the consumers of a specific package after changes are applied to it.